danieltamming/danieltamming.github.io/index.md

  - [notebook Kaggle link](https://www.kaggle.com/dtamming/titanic-classification)

 # Recommended Links
-If you'll forgive the deviation from the original purpose of this webpage, here are some things that I find interesting and/or thought-provoking:
+If you'll forgive the deviation from the stated purpose of this webpage, here are some things that I find interesting and/or thought-provoking:
  - Alan Perlis' ["Epigrams in Programming"](https://www.cs.yale.edu/homes/perlis-alan/quotes.html).
 Numbers 7 and 16 are my personal favorites.
  - [FiveThirtyEight](https://fivethirtyeight.com/), and its Founder Nate Silver [in conversation](https://www.youtube.com/watch?time_continue=45&v=_tMA7F4FA94&feature=emb_logo) with the polymath academic Tyler Cowen
  - [Datasets Subreddit](https://www.reddit.com/r/datasets/)